cedric25/ages-and-birthdays/README.md

 # run all tests
 npm test

+# build and deploy to Github pages
+npm run deploy
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).